After dropping of Hector at Eisal Village Hector asks me about going hunting in the forest the day after tomorrow.

 “Hunting?
 I didn’t know you were a hunter!”

 “Even if I’m just a kid if have to do my part for the village.
 We are a small village, so it’s a given we help each other.
-Money is only used by the Elder when traders come to the village.”
+Money is only used by the Elder when traders come to the village.
+If you need something special, the Elder can get it for you.”

 “I see.
 Who else will be coming with us?”